kirbyjp/SVET/theory/theory.md

 **Concise summary line (for tables/Excel):**
 `H = incoherent flux (decohered energy); heat is one manifestation; other sinks include photochemistry, fluorescence, photoelectric emission, and mechanical failure.`

+### 2.8 Topology of the Node Network
+Because the update rules rely solely on fixed local adjacency, the global topology of the node network remains unconstrained.
+Permissible configurations include:

+* A torus or hypertorus
+* A finite bubble
+* A compact manifold
+* A multiply connected space
+* A closed but boundaryless topology

+Any global structure is valid, provided it preserves fixed local adjacency and a uniform update rule across all nodes.

 ---

 ## 3. Capacity Limits and Divergence‑Free Behavior
+### 3.0 Update Mechanics
+To clarify the mechanics of the spatial-temporal step, we distinguish two complementary perspectives of a single network event:

+* **Re-instantiation:** The temporal update of the pattern.
+Each tick, the node network recalculates and re-instantiates the pattern according to its fixed local transition rules.
+* **Re-embedding:** The spatial placement of the pattern.
+This describes how the updated coherence-structure is placed back into the physical node layout.

+Re-instantiation and re-embedding occur simultaneously; they represent the temporal and spatial dimensions of the same update step.

 ### 3.1 Finite Excitation Capacity (η_max)
 *TODO: Define the maximum excitation per node and how it constrains local field amplitudes.*